rwilcox/jquery-xpath-ify/README.markdown

 **So I went and built a bookmarklet**

-Install this bookmarklet.
+[Visit the bookmarklet's page and install it](http://rwilcox.github.com/jquery-xpath-ify/).
 When you need a jQuery object from an XPath expression, click the bookmarklet.
 Now you have jquery-xpath loaded into your page (just like the [jQuery-ify Bookmarklet](http://www.learningjquery.com/2006/12/jquerify-bookmarklet)).

 Now you can: